-Another factor that contributes to the extreme flexibility of this library sound are the expression playback options.
-Depending on the patch they have different speed settings, such as natural, sync, and varispeed, as well as a speed slider to manipulate the playback speed.
+Another factor that contributes to the extreme flexibility of this library sound is the expression playback options.
+Depending on the patch they have different speed settings, such as natural, sync, and varispeed, as well as a speed slider, to manipulate the playback speed.

 “Symphony Series – Woodwind” is an extremely capable library.
 It’s not cheap but it is well worth its price, and I don’t think you could find anything of a higher quality for less money.
 However, it is complex and requires some basic understanding of orchestral music and composition to unfold its full potential.
 It is definitely something a beginner could learn to handle, and he would do well fairly fast, and not need something else for a long time.

-Apart from that the library is extremely fun to play, especially within S-series keyboard, and some of its very innovative features provide a lot of inspiration, which is something that shouldn’t be undervalued.
+Apart from that, the library is extremely fun to play, especially within the S-series keyboard, and some of its very innovative features provide a lot of inspiration, which is something that shouldn’t be undervalued.